staabm/staabm.github.io/_posts/2024-12-05-phpstan-php-version-in-scope.md

 which means you constantly need to answer questions like:
 - which code is going to be dead because of a min-php version raise?
 - which code needs adjustments to support a new PHP version?
+- how can we make sure that code which gets adapted for thew new PHP version still works on the old PHP version?
+- do we have a rough idea how many problems we need to solve?

 To help you answer this questions my goals are:
 - Projects which can only afford a single PHPStan CI job should detect as many cross-php version related errors as possible